 You will find the small, circular CMOS battery in your motherboard.
 If this cell is damaged or failing, it will cause various problems including the “Reboot and Select Proper Boot Device” error.
 In this case, you have to open your computer’s casing, access the motherboard, and remove the CMOS battery.
 Make sure you get rid of any residual charge by holding the Power button for at least 10 seconds.
 After that, replace the CMOS battery with a new one.
 Employing this method should fix the error.

 After resolving the issue, we recommend cleaning your Windows registry.
 This will ensure that there are no corrupted or damaged files that may cause the error to return.
 You can conveniently do this by choosing a one-click solution like Auslogics Registry Cleaner.
 100% free, this tool will automatically scan and repair corrupted registry files.
 What’s more, it will improve the speed and performance of your computer.
+To get the best speeding up, use Auslogics BoostSpeed.

 Do you think there are more ways to resolve this issue?